SGTkiwi/Cloud-Engine/README.md

 <br><br>

 To request for more endpoints, please add on Google Docs ([LINK](https://docs.google.com/document/d/17WN8Kc6bYWCzGtmIO2jYf97FsPnhibPQsApwhysLr5o/edit)), following the template convention on the top of the document. <br>
-  Note: Only members of Team 16 may access this document via university ID.

 [Javascript.js]: https://img.shields.io/badge/javascript-000000?style=for-the-badge&logo=javascript